The school offers a range of special programs designed to support high quality teaching and learning and enhance student wellbeing

 - Swimming instruction program

-A whole school swimming program operates annually in fourth term.
+The whole school swimming and water safety program operates annually in fourth term.
 The students are grouped by ability and the lessons are conducted by trained staff from the Kyneton Sports and Aquatic Centre.
-In recent years, School Council has determined that the swimming program be substantially subsidised from fundraising for all students, which minimises the costs for families.
+In recent years, School Council has determined that the swimming and water safety lessons for all students are subsidised from fundraising for all students, which minimises the costs for families.

 - Instrumental Music Program